reidema/Price_Forecasting_Models/README.md

 In conclusion, Model 2 makes poor predictions (high RMSE), but they’re systematically wrong in having a roughly constant bias (high R²).
 So even though the predictions are poor, there’s still some hope since the predictor strongly determines the observed value.
 It’s just that the model requires further fine tuning and review to become a better predictor of price.

-In reviewing the Model 2: Forecast section below, one can see that the forecast graph is reasonably able to predict price forecast for the next 365 days.
+In reviewing the Model 2 Forecast graph above, one can see that the forecast graph is reasonably able to predict price forecast for the next 365 days.
 It is important to note that unlike Model 1 Prophet(), there are no negative prices indicated by the model.
 There is clearly a downward shift based on the training but the prices do start to rise in about a year's time.
-Once again, NeuralProphet() seems to be the best model thus far, although not perfect by any means.
+NeuralProphet() seems to be the best model thus far, although not perfect by any means.
 <br />
 <br />